IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/currentTask.md

 ## Active Task(s):

-*   ### Task ID / Name: `TEST-002` - Validate Multi-Source Ingestion Loaders
-    *   #### Detailed Description & Business Context:
-        This task addresses the gap identified during the review of `RAG-001`.
-While the ingestion framework supports multiple data sources, only the `markdown` loader was validated in `TEST-001`.
-This task will systematically test each of the other implemented data loaders (`youtube`, `twitter`, `github`, `web`) to confirm they correctly ingest, process, and store data in the MongoDB vector store.
-This ensures the reliability of our entire data pipeline.
-    *   #### Acceptance Criteria:
-        1. The `ingest_data.py` script is successfully executed for each of the following source types with a valid, publicly accessible identifier: `youtube`, `twitter`, `github`, and `web`.
-        2. After each execution, verification is performed to confirm that new documents have been added to the MongoDB collection.
-        3. A spot-check of the newly added documents confirms that the `page_content` is reasonable and the `metadata` field correctly identifies the source type and identifier.
-        4. The task is marked as "Done" upon successful validation of all loaders.
-    *   #### Link to projectRoadmap.md goal(s):
-        *   Milestone 3: Core RAG Pipeline Implementation (Testing)
-    *   #### Status: Done (6/6/2025)
-    *   #### Notes on Completion:
-        *   **Markdown Loader:** Passed.
-        *   **GitHub Loader:** Passed after a patch was applied to handle repositories with a `master` default branch instead of `main`.
-        *   **Web Loader:** Passed after a patch was applied to fix an `AttributeError` related to timestamp generation.
-        *   **Twitter Loader:** Skipped.
-Requires a `TWITTER_BEARER_TOKEN` environment variable to be set.
-        *   **YouTube Loader:** Skipped.
-Requires a local instance of the Citeio application running on `http://localhost:8001`.

-*   ### Task ID / Name: `RAG-002` - Implement Retriever for RAG Pipeline
-    *   #### Detailed Description & Business Context:
-        This task involves creating the "retrieval" part of the RAG pipeline.
-We will modify `backend/rag_pipeline.py` to accept a user query, use the MongoDB vector store to find the most relevant document chunks from our knowledge base, and then pass these chunks as context to the language model.
-This is the core of the "Retrieval-Augmented" process.
-    *   #### Acceptance Criteria:
-        1. Create a new function in `backend/rag_pipeline.py` that takes a user query as input.
-        2. The function should initialize the `MongoDBAtlasVectorSearch` store.
-        3. The function should perform a similarity search on the vector store using the user's query to retrieve relevant documents.
-        4. The retrieved documents should be formatted and returned.
-        5. The `/api/v1/chat` endpoint in `backend/main.py` should be updated to call this new retrieval function.
-        6. For now, the endpoint can return the retrieved documents directly as a JSON response for testing purposes.
-    *   #### Link to projectRoadmap.md goal(s):
-        *   Milestone 3: Core RAG Pipeline Implementation (Data Ingestion, Embedding, Retrieval, Generation)
-    *   #### Status: Done (6/6/2025)
-    *   #### Notes on Completion:
-        *   Created a `retrieve_documents` function in `backend/rag_pipeline.py` that connects to the MongoDB Atlas Vector Store and performs a similarity search.
-        *   Updated the `/api/v1/chat` endpoint in `backend/main.py` to call this new function.
-        *   The endpoint now returns the retrieved documents as a JSON response, fulfilling the acceptance criteria for testing the retrieval step in isolation.
-        *   **Fix (6/6/2025):** Corrected `COLLECTION_NAME` in `backend/rag_pipeline.py` from `"docs"` to `"litecoin_docs"` to match the ingestion setup, resolving an issue where no documents were being retrieved.

 *   ### Task ID / Name: `RAG-003` - Implement Generator for RAG Pipeline
     *   #### Detailed Description & Business Context:
         This task involves creating the "generation" part of the RAG pipeline.
 We will modify `backend/rag_pipeline.py` to take the retrieved document chunks, format them into a prompt, and pass them to a Large Language Model (LLM) to generate a coherent and contextually relevant answer to the user's query.